Making Miracles Happen for our Heroes

 For all the emphasis on innovation and creative design, the primary focus of Makers For Heroes is community and empowerment.
 Its subject is people not products.
 It starts with the unmet needs of individual veterans and engages them in the creation of powerful solutions that then become open source and accessible to all veterans and others facing similar challenges.

-We are now in the process of bringing Makers For Heroes to the U.S. and we need your help.
+Update: We are now in the process of bringing Makers For Heroes to the U.S. and we need your help.
 Bring life-changing solutions to our nation's heroes by giving to Makers For Heroes today!
+Learn more about Challenge America: Makers for Veterans (coming to Cleveland in Spring 2019) here.

 Together we transcend boundaries and together we lift up and empower the veterans we serve.